Data Cleansing – What It Is and How To Use It

 • Missing values: Data that is missing in particular fields or observations

-• Outliers: Data that is significantly different from the majority of the data in the dataset6
+• Outliers: Data that is significantly different from the majority of the data in the dataset

 Removing duplicate data